Malleny House and Garden: House and ownership

 The house was home to a succession of owners, including the Knychtsounes, Sir William Scott, Lord Clerkington and his son Sir John Scott, the 1st Scott of Malleny.
 The Scotts of Malleny then held the estate for several generations, including under General Thomas Scott.
 In 1882 the house and gardens were purchased by the 5th Earl of Rosebery and subsequently leased to several tenants.
-Tenants included Thomas Gibson-Carmichael, 1st Baron Carmichael who added much ironwork to the garden and estate (although notable ironwork pieces were removed to his other home at Skirling when he was appointed Governor of Victoria).
+Tenants included Thomas Gibson-Carmichael, 1st Baron Carmichael who added much ironwork to the garden and estate (although notable ironwork pieces were removed to his other home at Skirling when he was appointed Governor of Victoria); and in the 1950s Ross Geddes, 2nd Baron Geddes.

 In 1960, the house and gardens were sold to Commander and Mrs Gore-Browne Henderson.
 During their ownership, eight of the 17th century Yews were removed and many roses added to the garden.
 In 1968, the house, gardens and ancillary estate buildings were donated to the National Trust for Scotland.